We noticed you are from the US…

 Low GI diet for diabetes

 The glycemic index (GI) is a rating system for foods containing carbohydrates.
 Carbohydrate foods that are broken down quickly by your body and cause a rapid increase in blood glucose have a high GI rating.
-Whereas, low or medium GI foods are broken down more slowly and cause a gradual rise in blood sugar levels over time.
-They make us feel fuller for longer, less hungry and are more nutritionally balanced.
+On the other hand, low or medium GI foods are broken down more slowly and cause a gradual rise in blood sugar levels over time.
+They make us feel fuller and less hungry for longer, and are more nutritionally balanced.

 Low GI diet plan